critical-path/py-list-html-translator/README.md

 ## Dependencies:

 To use py-list-html-translator, we will need Python and pip.
-To test it, we will need pytest pytest-cov.
+To test it, we will need coveralls, pytest, and pytest-cov.

 ## Installing py-list-html-translator with testing dependencies

 1. Clone or download this repository.

-2. Using sudo, run pip with the install command and the --editable option.
+2. Run pip with the install command and the --editable option.

 ```
-sudo pip install --editable .[test] .
+pip install --editable .[test]
 ```

 ## Installing py-list-html-translator without testing dependencies

 1. Clone or download this repository.

-2. Using sudo, run pip with the install command.
+2. Run pip with the install command.

 ```
-sudo pip install .
+pip install .
 ```

 ## Using py-list-html-translator